Zerplin/mockbot3/README.md

-# PinguBot-Heroku-file
-noot noot, but hosted 24/7
+Spongebob mocking but hosted 24/7